WildCodeSchool/workshop-html-css-responsive/README.md

 ### Featured posts section

 Unlike the `About Us` section which doesn't need to be modified here, the `Featured posts` section requires you to add a css class to it.
-- Add the `featured-posts` class to this section.
+- Add the `featured-posts` CSS class to this section.
 - Add a fifth article in the HTML structure.
 - Using CSS grid, create a 2 columns layout.
 According to the template, the first article will take 2 cells in the grid, others only one.